Sacred Places Near Me

 Islam

-The Umayyad Mosque holds deep significance for Muslims.
+The Umayyad Mosque is the fourth holiest site in Islam.
+A shrine within the prayer hall is believed to contain the head of Yahya (John the Baptist), a prophet recognized in the Quran.
 According to Islamic tradition, the Prophet Isa (Jesus) will descend from heaven at the southeastern minaret (called the Minaret of Jesus) on the Day of Judgment.
 The mosque also contains shrines commemorating Husayn ibn Ali, the grandson of Prophet Muhammad, whose martyrdom is central to Shia Islam.

 Christianity